 By now, you may have heard that mined diamonds come from a very dark place, and we’re not talking about the ground.
-A one carat mined diamond costs the mining plant between 88,000 and 176,000 pounds of earth.
-The pollution that diamond mines causes destroys sea habitats and can even cause acid rock drainage that leaks into groundwater, contaminating all living things that depend on the water source.
+A one-carat mined diamond costs the mining plant between 88,000 and 176,000 pounds of earth.
+The pollution that diamond mines cause destroys sea habitats and can even cause acid rock drainage that leaks into groundwater, contaminating all living things that depend on the water source.
 The diamond mining industry impacts not only the environment but human rights as well.
-The industry is known for inhumane treatment of workers and even child labor, not to mention the higher risk of health-related issues.
+The industry is known for the inhumane treatment of workers and even child labor, not to mention the higher risk of health-related issues.

 Another intriguing fact about mined diamonds is that they weren’t a popular commodity for engagement rings until the early 1900s when diamond corporation De Beers first ran their “A Diamond is Forever” advertising campaign, executed by ad agency N.W.
 Ayer.
 This campaign is known as one of the most successful campaigns because it created demand out of a non-existent market.
 Today, this psychological necessity has continued to be practiced by the majority of couples.

 Let’s delve a bit more into the details of how natural diamonds are made.
 Diamonds are formed naturally in the earth’s mantle under conditions of extreme temperature and pressure.
 These conditions occur in limited zones about 100 miles or more below the earth’s surface, where temperatures are at least 2000 degrees Fahrenheit and pressure is, or exceeds, 725,000 pounds per square inch.
 This is the critical temperature and pressure needed for natural diamond formation and stability.
 The carbon atoms then bond together under the extreme environment, forming diamonds.
 This is how colored diamonds are created as well.

 Diamonds formed and stored in these limited zones of the deep earth are delivered to the earth’s surface through volcanic eruption.
 These eruptions tear out pieces of the upper mantle and carry them to the surface.
 Only volcanoes that erupt from deep depths will cause this to happen, the average volcano does not.